DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 This area is as described in <span class="citation">Black Carriage (p.
 37)</span>.
 (Strahd's carriage is not present, though the players can see deep grooves in the muddy road that pass from the Old Svalich Road onto the old cobblestone-strewn thoroughfare that leads to Castle Ravenloft.)

 The journey from the Black Carriage to the western **Gates of Barovia** is a quarter-mile and takes five minutes.
 This area is as described in <span class="citation">Gates of Barovia (p.
-38)</span>, but seen from the opposite side.
+33)</span>, but seen from the opposite side.
 # C9.
 Old Bonegrinder
 <span class="citation"><em>This scene takes place in Chapter 6: Area O.</em></span>

-The journey from the Gates of Ravenloft to **Old Bonegrinder** is two-and-a-half miles long and takes forty-five minutes.
+The journey from the Gates of Barovia to **Old Bonegrinder** is two-and-a-half miles long and takes forty-five minutes.
 As the players make this journey, read:

 <div class="description"><p>The road continues forward, passing between a patch of dark woods.
 The air here is as quiet as the grave, the trees standing perfectly still in the unnerving silence.</p>
 <p>Not far from the road, nestled in the overgrown underbrush, stands a mossy stone slab standing just under six feet in height.
 It rests on an old, cracked stone circle, and seems to bear some kind of carving.</p></div>